Kunhadi: Wedding Service

 Kunhadi offers a wedding-customized taxi service which provides professional taxi service to guests who plan ahead on taking a taxi, as well as professional chauffeurs for other guests who take their cars to the wedding but find themselves unable to drive back home.
 The service includes placing cars with extra drivers at the exit of the venue for anyone who wishes to use the cabs/drivers.
-Flugen Driver is certified by Kunhadi after having completed a taxi training revolved around the Lebanese traffic law, safe driving and professional customer service.

 RODGE Joins Kunhadi's Board of Trustees

 Being a huge supporter of Kunhadi's cause since Taxi Night inception in 2007, RODGE has already supported Kunhadi in several Taxi Night events and road safety radio campaigns.
-RODGE joined Kunhadi's Board of Trustees on April 19, 2018, as an active and accomplished member of our community who shares Kunhadi's vision and drive to actively improve the quality of Nightlife in Lebanon for tomorrow's generation.

 International activities

 Make Roads Safe

 In 2007, the FIA Foundation attempted to collect over one million signatures for a petition to submit to the United Nations to ask for Road Safety measures to be taken (by Governments, Private Sectors and NGOs) in the aim of saving millions of lives over the next decade.
-The drive was part of the global Make Roads Safe campaign.
-Kunhadi collected over 17,000 signatures.

 Decade of Action

 The UN General Assembly decided to initiate the Decade of Action for Road Safety from 2011 to 2020 in May 2011.

 Kunhadi launched its program with four ambassadors: actor and screenwriter Georges Khabbaz, actress Carmen Lebbos, dancer and choreographer Alissar Caracalla and talk show host Tony Baroud.
-In 2013, Spanish-Lebanese F3 champion Noel Jammal joined Kunhadi's cause.

 In 2013, Kunhadi launched within the frame of the Decade of Action, a national campaign focused on Pedestrian Visibility and the importance of staying visible on the road.
 As a part of this project, Kunhadi distributed and sold retro-reflective bracelets all over Lebanon.

 In 2014, Kunhadi organized a campaign called "Race on track.
 Drive on the road" to tackle speeding and drunk driving on the most dangerous axe of Lebanon, Antelias - Byblos highway, within the frame of the Decade of Action.
 As a part of this campaign, Kunhadi teamed up with a group of students from Jesus and Mary School in Antelias to make the area around the school safer for pedestrians.

 In 2015, the UN launched a global campaign called #SaveKidsLives.
 Children and experts at the United Nations Road Safety Collaboration wrote a Declaration to voice the demands of children to feel safer on the roads.
-Kunhadi joined the campaign and will organize a series of event on this occasion.